-While backup and recovery products are important to have, organizations should be looking to go steps further to stay safe in the face of cyberthreats.
+While backup and recovery products are important, organizations should be looking to go steps further to stay safe in the face of cyberthreats.
+A Unitrends GM provides details.

 Cyberattacks are growing fast and getting more sophisticated.
 For optimal data protection, every business, from SMBs to the enterprise, needs to be thinking beyond simply cybersecurity.